 There is no standard model for CEI.
 Applicants should demonstrate that their CEI approach is appropriate and effective in the local context and for their study design, and that those in the community who are most affected are empowered to contribute towards decision-making.

 Once research funding has been awarded, CEI activities are monitored for the duration of the research and are included in our final overall impact assessment at the end of the study.

 The UNICEF minimum quality standards and indicators in community engagement act as a guide for establishing intentional and structured community engagement at the core of sustainable development progress.

-We have produced a resource guide for community engagement and involvement in global health research with the Institute of Development Studies that offers detailed advice to applicants.
+We have produced a Resource guide for community engagement and involvement in global health research (PDF or HTML version) with the Institute of Development Studies that offers detailed advice to applicants.